hardisj/erinsaudiocorner/content/english/loudspeakers/Selah_Audio_Purezza.md

 The distortion is at dangerously low levels.
 What does that even mean?...
 Well, most of the time distortion is an indicator that the volume is too loud.
 We hear distortion and we turn it down.
 With these speakers, I was often in the 95-100dB level (at 11 feet, no less) without having a clue it was that loud.

-I have yet to hear a speaker with this level of neutrality from a set of speakers this size.
+I have yet to hear a speaker of this size with this level of neutrality.
 The midrange is so distortion-free that it's like listening to your music collection with a new set of ears/memory.
-I have to think that this is pushing the envelope for performance in this size class.
+I have to think that this is pushing the envelope, if not exceeding it, for performance in this size class and cost.

-I wholeheartedly recommend these if they are within your budget.
+I wholeheartedly recommend the Selah Audio Purezza speakers if they are within your budget.

 <br>
 <br>